w3c/ServiceWorker/implementation_considerations.md

 Opportunities to go fast (and, more importantly, avoid going slow) abound.
 This section is a burn-down list of performance-oriented things to understand as you begin to implement.
 Each section finishes with a list of potential strategies to investigate in your implementation.

+_Caveat Emptor_: This document was drafted in early 2014.
+Architectures and constraints change.
+The set of areas to consider outlined here is influenced by a lack perfect foreknowledge.
+Memory and IO might become free.
+CPU might become expensive.
+Genetically engineered super-intelligent catdog hybrids may take over the world.
+YMMV.

+### Only Matching Navigations Boot SW's

+Lets say `example.com` has a SW registered and `acme.com` embeds the image `https://example.com/images/kittens.gif`.
+Since the SW matching algorithm is primarialy based on _navigations_ and not sub-resource requests, a visit to `acme.com` will _not_ boot the SW for `example.com` for this fetch.
+Instead, the `onfetch` event is sent to the `acme.com` SW (if there is one).

+The need to match navigations may still strike you as a performance burden, but there's reason for hope.
+First, you're already matching a likely-larger list to provide `:visited` metadata to renderers.
+Next, the globbing format is designed to be simple to speed matches.
+Lastly, since a UA may skip a SW entirely, it's feasible for a UA to only match against some set of registered SWs (say, the most recently installed or used).

+UAs may even decide to try harder (match against a larger list of SWs) when offline to help provide a better offline experience.

+#### Strategies

+  * _Keep the match list in memory_
+  * _Memory-bound the size of the match list_
+  * _Only run matching test against top-level navigations_.
+Sub-resource requests are always sent to the SW that controls the page (if any) and so don't need to be matched.
+Only top-level navigations every need to be sent through the matching algorithm.

+### Events Implicitly Filter

+Only the event handlers registered at the top-level evaluation of the first evaluation (at install time) of a version of a SW script are guaranteed to be dispatched against in the future.
+That is to say, if a SW script doesn't register an `onfetch` handler _you can avoid ever sending it `fetch` events_.
+This is a powerful mechanism for trimming the number of times you need to do potentially expensive work by invoking SWs.

+#### Strategies

+  * _Prune the navigation match list based on `onfetch` handlers_
+  * _Warn SW authors that use APIs which would need corresponding handlers which are not registered_.
+E.g., a call to `navigator.requestSync()` against a SW that doesn't include an `onsync` handler isn't likely to be what the author meant to do.

 ### Startup _Matters_

 The performance of evaluation of the Service Worker script is a key bottleneck to address in ensuring that perceived latency of SW-controlled documents remains low.
 It isn't possible to send the `fetch` event to the worker until it has been evaluated, potentially including code (via `importScripts()`) from other files.

 #### Strategies

+  * _Fetch SWs from disk early_.
+Links in documents to SW-controlled space constitute one of perhaps many available signals about the likelyhood that the next navigation will be to space controlled by a SW.
+As discussed in the matching section, querying to understand if a navigation will match a SW should be made cheap and, therefore, it's possible to imagine that optimizing implementations may try to pre-fetch SW scripts from disk based on speculative matches; e.g. the user typing `microsoft.co` in the address bar is perhaps a strong signal that a frequent visitor of `microsoft.com` will want a registered SW for that origin to be available quickly.
+As with all speculative optimizations, the real work here is ensuring good hit rates.
+PhD interns are the canonical strategy for
   * _Interpret_.
 JIT-only VMs (like V8) are at a startup-time disadvantage due to the time taken by JIT codegen.
 SW scripts aren't likely to be compute intensive (and if they are, your engine can detect as much and flag future runs for JITing).
 Simpler compilation strategies that get the handlers available faster are a good area to investigate inside the SW execution context.
   * _Store SW scripts as a single unit_.
 Storage locality still matters, even in 2014.
 Commodity MLC flash latency is _atrocious_, and spinning disk isn't getting (much) faster.
 Since SW scripts will nearly always require their previously `importScripts()` dependencies (which will be cached as a group), it pays to store them in a format that reduces the number of seeks/reads necessary to get the SW started.
 Also, remember that install-time is async, so there is time/energy available to optimize the storage layout up-front.
   * _Cache Parse Trees or Snapshot_.
 SW scripts (and their dependencies) shouldn't change in a single version of the application.
 Combined with a reduced API surface area, it's possible to apply more exotic strategies for efficiently "rehydrating" the startup execution context of the SW.
 The spec makes no gaurantees about how frequently a SW context is killed and re-evaluated in relationship to the number of overall events dispatched, so a UA is free to make non-side-effecting global startup appear to be a continuation of a previous execution.